erhaym/decrypt-chromium-passwords/README.md

 We can get the raw data in hexadecimal by using the hex() function, we'll specify as parameter the `password_value` attribute.

 So we should type in the following query:

 `SELECT origin_url, username_value, hex(password_value) FROM logins;`

-Now let's go back to those "v11" and "v10", and to understand these, we must go to [Chromium's source code](https://source.chromium.org/).
+Now let's go back to those "v10" and "v11" prefixes.
+To understand these, we must go to [Chromium's source code](https://source.chromium.org/).

 When inspecting the `os_crypt_linux.cc` file we stumble upon this: